wix-incubator/wix-react-tools/docs/core/config.md

 # config
-Generic global configuration allow passing data/flags to tools, either statically or for the duration of a specific task (e.g. a specific server side page render)
+Generic global configuration allow passing data/flags to tools, either statically or for the duration of a specific task (e.g. keeping the request context globally for the duration of a server request)

 ## setGlobalConfig
 Merge the argument to the current config